tide34/nextcloud/README.md

 5) Login into account as administrator with credential created before(see step 1).

+6) To get rid of the error "The data base is missing some indexes... " use the following command:

+    docker exec -u 82 -it containerID /var/www/html/occ db:add-missing-indices

-6) Stop all containers:
+7) Stop all containers:
    docker-compose stop

-7) Remove all containers:
+8) Remove all containers:
    docker-compose rm